Investigating the Center-to-Limb Effects in Helioseismic Data Using 3D Radiative Hydrodynamic Simulations: Impact of the center-to-limb effect on properties of ring-diagrams

 To investigate in more detail how the center-to-limb effect contributes to the power variations in the different directions, we consider the power spectra in the wavevector--frequency diagrams.
-In the azimuthal plane ($k_x-\nu$, Figure~\ref{fig:ring_kx-Ic}), the power distribution shows a systematic low-frequency enhancement toward the East and West limbs and a suppression to the disk center.
+In the azimuthal plane ($k_x-\nu$, Figure~\ref{fig:ring_kx-Ic}), the power distribution shows a systematic low-frequency suppression toward the East and West limbs and an enhancement to the disk center.
+Considering the relative power distribution among the modes, we can note that at the disk center the $f$-mode is usually weaker or comparable to the $p_1$ mode (dashed curves in Figure~\ref{figA:IccVdd}a, b).
+At locations closer to the limb, the $f$-mode amplitude usually remains weaker than the $p_1$ mode toward the disk center, but becomes enhanced in the limbward portion of the spectrum (Figure~\ref{figA:IccVdd}a, b).
+It is interesting to note that the $f$-mode power at $\pm 60^{\mathrm{o}}$ longitudes (red and blue curves in panel a) remains comparable to that at the disk center (dashed curve).
+At higher frequencies (e.g., 3.5 mHz; panel b), the $f$-mode power increases toward the disk center and decreases toward the limb.
+Moreover, the $f$-mode amplitude becomes stronger relative to the $p_1$ mode in the limb-ward direction, while remaining weaker toward the disk center.

 The asymmetry in the power distribution among the modes shows a significant frequency dependence due to the center-to-limb effect.
-In particular, at the low frequencies (e.g., $\nu=2.5$~mHz; Figure~\ref{figA:IccVdd}a), the $f$-mode power is similar at $\pm 60^{\mathrm{o}}$ longitudes (red and blue curves) and the disc center (dashed black curve).
-The $p_1$ and $p_2$ modes are strongly suppressed towards the disk center.
-It is interesting to note that the $f$-modes are not sensitive to the center-to limb effect at the low frequencies (e.g., $\nu=2.5$~mHz in Figure~\ref{figA:IccVdd}a).
-For the part of the spectrum corresponding to the direction to the disk center ($k_x>0$ for $-60^{\mathrm{o}}$ longitude), the $f$-mode becomes better pronounced due to the decrease of the background noise (Figures~\ref{fig:ring_kx-Ic},~\ref{figA:IccVdd}a).
-At the higher frequencies, similar to other modes, the power of the $f$-mode is suppressed in the part of the spectrum corresponding to direction toward the disk center (Figures~\ref{fig:ring_kx-Ic},~\ref{figA:IccVdd}b).
 For the meridional plane ($k_y-\nu$, Figure~\ref{figA:ring_ky-Ic}), the deviations in the properties toward the equator and the North pole are not apparent and show a systematic energy decrease in the low-frequency background noise and individual ridges for the areas located closer to the East or West limb.